Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 urlFragment: functions-quickstart-spo-azd
 ---

-# functions-quickstart-spo-azd
+# Secured Azure Functions for SharePoint Online

-This Quickstart uses Azure Developer command-line (azd) tools to create secure Azure functions for SharePoint Online
+This quickstart uses Azure Developer command-line (azd) tools to deploy Azure Functions which can list, register and process SharePoint Online webhooks on your own tenant.
+It uses a managed identity and a virtual network to make sure the deployment is secure by default.

 ## Prerequisites